meikei-99/StreamSwap_Frontend/README.md

 - Tailwind

 ### **Disclaimer**
 The dapp is still in development mode and future improvement is needed.
+It might take some time to load the webpages.
 Thank you.

 @Contract address: 0x069a3374b3e788f8563206A432a9Af4963c96Eb2 <br/><br/>
 Kindly refer to the Github repository (StreamSwap_Backend) for the code of smart contract.
+Click here for<a href="https://streamswap.on.fleek.co/" target="_blank"> live website</a>.